Order Now! Laura Coufal's new EBOOK, Letting Go & Living Slow, is available now!

 If you don’t have fresh pineapple or are short on time you can use the canned version.
 Fresh pineapple significantly enhances the tanginess and overall ‘yumminess’ of this meal, but canned pineapple will suffice if you are in a pinch.

-Easy Sweet and Sour Shrimp, Pineapple & Sausage Skillet
+Easy Shrimp, Smoked Sausage and Pineapple Skillet

 Fresh pineapple chunks, brocoli florets, sliced smoked sausage and shrimp tossed together in a tangy sweet and sour sauce.
 Served over rice.